 Resident Tree Program

 The Annual Resident Tree Program offers trees for residents to purchase.
 The trees are purchased through the Village and are delivered to the residents' homes for a nominal delivery charge beginning in October each year.
 An order form will be available online to residents each September.
 The deadline to order as well as delivery dates will be listed on the form each year.
-The form for 2018 is not yet developed, pending tree selections, pricing, and purchase dates.
+Click here for information on the 2019 Resident Tree Ordering Program.

 Residents are reminded that the parkway trees are the responsibility of the Village and are maintained by Public Works and its Village Arborist, who will make decisions about their care.
 Unfortunately, there are times when a branch or branches must be removed in a manner that leaves a parkway tree looking asymmetrical.
 However, it should be remembered that the safety of vehicular traffic, pedestrians and property owners is the primary consideration when the Village trims parkway trees.
 Trees must be trimmed with a minimum clearance of 16 feet above the street pavement as the trees reach maturity.
 Dead or structurally unsound branches are also removed.